helios-yamet/Fitness-Station/README.md

 8. Finally, for this step, copy all the environment variables for the project from Gitpod settings to Heroku – Settings - Config Vars.

+#### First deployment attempt:

+1. Commit all changes to Gitpod

+2. Push all changes to Gitpod

+3. As I am using GitPod online, I must first initialise the Heroku before pushing to Heroku:
+- a. git remote: heroku git:remote -a fitness-station

+4. Finally, deploy to Heroku:
+- a.
+Git push Heroku master

+5. Once the build in Heroku has completed, open the app by either clicking the link in the terminal, or the ‘Open App’ button in Heroku.

+Set up auto deploy:
+To auto-deploy the website every time you make a ‘git push’:

+1. In Heroku, head to the Deploy tab, select GitHub from the options, search for the magnetic eyes repository and click connect

+2. Beneath this, click ‘Enable Automatically Deploy’
+Deployment: Amazon Web Services (AWS)
+Now we need somewhere to store static and media files.
+For this project, we will be using Amazon Web Services (AWS).
+This is how to set it up.

+1. Visit https://signin.aws.amazon.com/.
+I already had an AWS account from a previous project, but otherwise, you would need to sign up and search for the S3 service.

+2. Create a new bucket:
+i.
+Name the bucket.
+I kept it simple using the name fitness-station-360

+ii.
+Select the area closest to me (EU (London) EU-west-2

+iii.
+Uncheck the box to block all public access and acknowledge that the bucket

+will be accessible by the public.
+This is because we need public access to our static files.

+iv.
+Create Bucket.

+3. Set up a few basic settings for the bucket:
+a.
+Properties: Select static website hosting – enable.

+b.
+Permissions: Cross-origin resource sharing (CORS).
+Add the code as per below provided by the course material for the Boutiqe Ado project:
+[
+ {
+ "AllowedHeaders": [
+ "Authorization"
+ ],
+ "AllowedMethods": [
+ "GET"
+ ],
+ "AllowedOrigins": [
+ "*"
+ ],
+ "ExposeHeaders": []
+ }
+]
+i.
+Bucket Policy: select ‘Policy Generator’ to create a security policy for the bucket.
+Select the policy type: S3 Bucket Policy.
+Add * to Principal to allow all principals

+ii.
+Action: Get Object.
+Copy the Amazon Resource Name (ARN) from the Edit Bucket Policy tab and add to the form (in this case it is arn:aws:s3:::magneticeyes)

+iii.
+Click ‘add statement’
+iv.
+Generate policy.
+Copy the policy provided and paste it into the Edit Bucket Policy box on the AWS S3 page and add a /* on the end of the resource key to allow access to all resources in the bucket.
+Save changes

 ## Travis continuous integration